-The research methodology comprised four groups, each subjected to specific treatments:
+The research methodology for this study involved four distinct groups, each subjected to specific treatments:

-- 1. Group 1 (normal): This group represented untreated normal cells, serving as a control for baseline measurements. - 2.
-Group 2 (Control cell line): Cells in this group were not treated with Midostaurin Hydrate and were used as a control. - 3.
+- 1. Group 1 (normal): This group represented normal, untreated cells and served as a control for baseline measurements. - 2.
+Group 2 (Control cell line): These cells were used as a control group and were not treated with (S)-3-Hydroxy Midostaurin. - 3.
 Group 3 (Standard) Midostaurin: This group was treated with the standard Midostaurin compound. - 4.
-Group 4 (Midostaurin Hydrate): This group was treated with Midostaurin Hydrate.
+Group 4 ((S)-3-Hydroxy Midostaurin): This group was treated with (S)-3-Hydroxy Midostaurin ((S)-3-Hydroxy Midostaurin).

-The following assays were conducted to assess the effects of the treatments
+The following assays were conducted to assess the impact of the treatments: